 In the product table example, I replaced the three features with simple flat icons – a shield for security, a gauge for efficiency, and cogs representing production.

 Notice also I replaced the third column with discrete Yes / No values but Check / Uncheck icons.

-If you need to represent a specific concept with a symbol, check my list of common business concept visualizations ideas.
+If you need to represent a specific concept with a symbol, check my list of common business concept visualization ideas.
 I brainstormed there how to illustrate things like strategy, deadlines, taxes… Let me know if I missed anything.